BenMuellerIT/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DL88CSZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now that osTicket is installed we can create tickets as users and manage tickes as employees and admins.
+Next step is to configure roles, departments, teams, agents and users.
+As well as set our SLA's.
 </p>
 <br />